The Founding Family

 On the family crest is printed the Latin words, “Noli Irritare Leones,” meaning “don’t provoke the Lions.”
 Another man wanted the town now known as Lyons named for himself, but Captain Lyons wanted the town to be named after him.
 According to his children, “Jim” was an Irishman who wouldn’t give in.

 One crisp fall day in 1898, Captain Lyons was soaking his feet in a tub of hot water at his general store near what is now the corner of 7th and Main Street in Lyons.
 His ten year old son Bert was standing beside him.
 Crack!
 The glass window shattered behind him and a bullet struck the Captain in the back and killed him.
-The Linn County Sheriff investigated the case, but the murderer was never found.
+The Linn County Sheriff investigated the case, but the murderer was never found and remains to be Linn County’s oldest unsolved crime.
 Some old timers say Captain Lyons had made numerous enemies in town and that some of the townspeople drew straws as to who would shoot him.
 No one knows, or is saying, who drew the fatal short straw.